Why should I teach in England?

 - Drivers licence

-How do the year groups work in the UK?
+How do the year groups work in England?

-The UK System is divided into Key Stages:
+The British System is divided into Key Stages:

 - KS1: Years 1 to 2 (5-7 years old) Year 2 children have SATS in Literacy, Numeracy and Science